brmc/django-media-helper/docs/README.markdown

 2. any information found in the image name is retained in the full path.

-If my understanding is mistaken, please let me know so I can rectify this as
+If I am mistaken, please let me know so I can rectify this as
 soon as possible.

 So if you are uncertain and SEO is of utmost importance to you, you might